Octagon-simon/octaValidate/README.md

 - USERNAME - The value may contain letters, numbers, a hyphen or an underscore.
 - TEXT - The value may contain any of these special characters (. , / () [] & ! '' "" : ; ?)

-Didn't see a validation rule that you need for your form?
+Can't see a validation rule that you need for your form?
 Don't worry!

-With **octaValidate**, you have the power to define your custom rule and it will be processed as if it were an inbuilt rule.
+With `octaValidate`, you have the power to define a custom rule and it will be processed as if it were a default rule.

 ## CUSTOM VALIDATION RULES

-In some cases where you need to define a custom rule, use the method below.
+In some cases where you need a custom rule, use the method below to define one for your form.

 ```javascript
 //syntax for custom rule